 Setenta Nueve: 79

-I want to tell you that it wasn’t easy in 2006 when, on April 4th, I turned 79 years old.
+I want to tell you that it wasn’t easy when I turned 79 years old.
 Seven is a magical number; we all know, lucky when you win, not so when you ‘crap-out’.
 Becoming seventy-seven was bad enough, did a painting that year on paper for my double seven (77) year.

 But 79, that means that you are on the way to becoming an octogenarian.
 When you say, “I’m 80,” someone always grabs a chair for you to sit down on; sure, you can be in great health and even be capable to an erection without Viagra, but somehow everyone thinks of 80 as the long slippery slope to death, certainly on your way to the old farts home!